AndrzejKarkosz/CoreWebVitals-Dashboard/README.md

 #### Content of the project:
 The project contains exactly 5 files:

-    Instruction.pdf - step by step instruction how to connect data from GA4 to Big Query Database Dashboard.pdf - contains quick how Core Web Vitals looks like CWV_CLS.sql - CLS Indicator aggregation query, to create CLS data table.
+    CoreWebVitals_manual.pdf - step by step instruction how to connect data from GA4 to Big Query Database Dashboard.pdf - contains quick how Core Web Vitals looks like CWV_CLS.sql - CLS Indicator aggregation query, to create CLS data table.
     CWV_INP.sql - INP Indicator aggregation query, to create INP data table.